 Basement Conversions in Kensington — questions

-Are double or multi-storey basements allowed in Kensington?
+Are double basements allowed in Kensington?

 Planning a basement conversion in Kensington?